Should you use your iPhone for video and filmmaking?

 Audio is limited

-You’ll either need to get close or to use a separate microphone.
+You’ll either need to get close or use a separate microphone.
 It can be difficult to monitor audio as you shoot.
 (However, many SLRs and mirrorless cameras have similar limitations.)

 Limited control and limited quality